 Regional Final results: were held on Saturday 30th March 2019 at The Priory Ruskin Academy, Grantham.
 NG31 8ED

 Seniors: Bourne Grammar School

-RIBI Final: Nationals Finals will be on Sunday 12th May 2019 at The Rotary Showcase ,Nottingham
+RIBI Final: Nationals Finals were held on Sunday 12th May 2019 at The Rotary Showcase ,Nottingham

 Basic Format: Subject chosen by the entrants.
 Chairperson speaks for 2 minutes, Speaker speaks for 6 minutes, Proposer of the Vote of Thanks speaks for 2 minutes